Chalk Paint Brand Review: Which One is Best?

 Wondering which brand of chalk paint to use on your furniture?
-I’ve used multiple brands over the years so read on for the pros and cons of each!
+Read my chalk paint brand review for pros and cons of each!

 When I first started refinishing and painting furniture I mostly used spray paint.
-You can read more about that here.
-Chalk paint was just starting to become popular, but we lived in a smaller city where it wasn’t available, and ordering online was still kind of a newer concept.
+You can read more about transforming furniture with spray paint here.
+Chalk paint was just starting to become popular, but we lived in a smaller city where it wasn’t available, and ordering it online was still kind of a newer concept.

-Fast forward a few years and we were living in a bigger city where chalk paint was more readily available.
+Fast forward a few years and we were living in Omaha, NE and chalk paint was more readily available.
 It was also easier to purchase online and have it delivered.
 I decided to give it a try.

 This post contains affiliate links for your shopping convenience.
 See my disclosure policy here.